 Improving heritage intervention in post-disaster recovery efforts have driven her academic career thus far, which started after the 2005 earthquake in Tarapacá, Chile, when she co-founded the Tarapacá Project.
 She teamed up with colleagues and locals to build a re-construction prototype used as a Community Library; and developed housing strategies via her MA.
 She applied her approach in similar heritage areas after the 2010 earthquake in Chile during her work at the Heritage Reconstruction Programme of the Ministry of Housing and Urban Development.
 Dr Devilat is also the co-founder of DLA Scan Architectural Studio.

-Before joining NTU, in 2016, she created and led BScan, a 3D-laser-scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
+In 2016, before joining the CAUGH NTU, she created and led BScan, a 3D-laser-scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
 She is a member of professional associations, peer-reviewer for the Journal of Housing and the Built Environment and has obtained funding and scholarships to carry out her research.
 Dr Devilat has presented her research as a guest speaker in several seminars, presented papers at International Conferences, published in journals, books, and exhibited internationally.

-Dr Devilat’s research interests have evolved into novel ways of applying accurate recording technologies to preserve built heritage at risk, focusing on post-earthquake heritage areas in Chile.
+Dr Devilat’s research interests have evolved into novel ways of applying accurate recording technologies to preserve built heritage at risk, focusing on post-earthquake heritage areas of Chile and more recently, of India.

 In her PhD, she created inventive uses of technologies in response to the constant risk of destruction for three heritage areas in Chile affected by high-magnitude earthquakes in 2005 and 2010.
 Using terrestrial 3D-laser-scanning (LiDAR), she introduced an in-depth understanding of contextual information—social, spatial and architectural—to improve post-earthquake recovery and resilience, and developed alternative re-construction design strategies.
 She studied how heritage areas of Chile have been adapting to earthquakes, also analysing the transformation of some of its monuments over time and exploiting the role of the digital record in the context of technological advances, rooted in the international debate about heritage conservation.
 Her PhD visual work has been awarded twice and exhibited several times internationally.